Jyustin/JN-CSAblog/_posts/2023-03-08-individualtri3start.md

 # AP PREP PROGRESS

-All of my AP work is stored in my notebook, linked in a certain row for easy access.
+All of my AP work is stored in my notebook, all linked in a certain row for easy access.
 # end score

-I ended tri 2 with a 95 I think
+I ended tri 2 with a 95

 # key commits